black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Rewrite sections flagged for lack of payoff or emotional drift.
 Always close with a reflective or payoff moment unless intentionally unresolved.
 Use scorecards (1–10) to evaluate lyrics by structure, emotional weight, and authenticity.
+Triple-Meaning Hooks: Design hooks that can transform across time, character, and scene to increase emotional impact and replay value.
 3. PROOF: (Phase 4: Generation & Feedback / Phase 7.5: Cross-Domain Iteration)
 Objective: Validate the creative output’s authenticity, impact, and technical viability.
 Heuristics: